 1. Download the Animation Kit and unzip it.
-This will produce a folder (directory) named animation_kit.
+(If you downloaded it a while ago, best to download it again in case it has been updated.)
+This will produce a folder (directory) named animation\kit.
 The animations you create will be made in this folder.